 Single Subject Teaching Credential

-Students interested in teaching music at the elementary and/or secondary level need to complete a Single Subject Preliminary Teacher Credential Program in addition to finishing their baccalaureate degree.
-The courses taken in the Music Education major satisfy the Single Subject Content Competency requirement for the Preliminary Teacher Credential; students who have not taken the Music Education major must pass the CSET standardized examination for music to demonstrate content competency.
+Students interested in teaching music at the elementary and/or secondary level need to complete a Single-Subject Preliminary Teacher Credential Program in addition to finishing their baccalaureate degree.
+The courses taken in the Music Education major satisfy the Single-Subject Content Competency requirement for the Preliminary Teacher Credential; students who have not taken the Music Education major must pass the PRAXIS, SSAT, or CSET standardized examination for music to demonstrate content competency.

 Students should consult with the music education advisor about their major and degree requirements.
-Students also need to contact the School of Education's faculty advisor for undergraduate students to discuss information about undergraduate and post-baccalaureate teacher credential programs.
-Please refer to the School of Education website here for further information about the Preliminary Single-Subject Teacher Credential and to view pathways for Music Education students..
+Students also need to contact the School of Education’s faculty advisor for undergraduate students to discuss information about undergraduate and post-baccalaureate teacher credential programs.
+Please refer to the School of Education section of the University Catalog or visit the School of Education website here for further information about the Preliminary Single-Subject Teacher Credential and to view pathways for Music Education students.